AppsDevTeam/doctrine-components/README.md

 - If you would like get all value in certain range, you can use parameter `filterType` with value `FilterTypeEnum::RANGE`.

-- You can use dot notation to auto join other entities.

-### Method `orderBy`
+Method `orderBy` is a shortcut for setting `order` callback.

-Method `orderBy` creates a callback which will be applied on `QueryBuilder` when created.

-You can use a column name as first parameter and ASC/DESC as a second parameter instead of an array, if you need to sort only by one column.
+- You can use a column name as first parameter and ASC/DESC as a second parameter instead of an array, if you need to sort only by one column.

-You can also use dot notation to auto join other entities.
+You can use dot notation to auto join other entities.

 ## Basic usage